Flemington, New Jersey: 18th century

+19th century

-What is now Flemington was originally formed as a town by an act of the New Jersey Legislature on March 14, 1870, within portions of Raritan Township.
+Present-day Flemington was originally formed as a town by an act of the New Jersey Legislature on March 14, 1870, within portions of Raritan Township.
 It became a village as of June 11, 1894, still within Raritan Township.
 Flemington was finally incorporated as an independent borough by an act of the New Jersey Legislature on April 7, 1910, based on the results of a referendum held on April 26, 1910, and was formally separated from Raritan Township.
 The borough's incorporation was confirmed on April 27, 1931. the borough was named for Samuel Fleming.

 In 1856, the Hunterdon County Agricultural society purchased 40 acre of land that would accommodate the people, exhibits and livestock for the County (Flemington) Fair.
 The purpose of this Fair was to promote competition between farmers, stock raisers and machinery manufacturers.
-The fair was held every year at the Flemington Fairgrounds which also was the site of Flemington Fair Speedway (later Flemington Raceway).
+The fair was held every year at the Flemington Fairgrounds which also was the site of Flemington Fair Speedway, later Flemington Raceway.

+20th century

+On February 13, 1935, a jury in Flemington found Bruno Richard Hauptmann guilty of the kidnapping and murder of Charles Lindbergh's baby boy.
+The Union Hotel, opposite the courthouse in which this trial took place, housed several journalists reporting on the event.

+In the 1980s, Flemington became home to Liberty Village, the first outlet mall in the United States; by 2023, Liberty Village set empty, awaiting demolition and redevelopment.

 From 1992 through 1995, the speedway hosted the Race of Champions, a race for modified racers.
 The speedway hosted a NASCAR Craftsman Truck Series race from 1995 to 1998.
 In 2003, the County Fair adopted a new name, the Hunterdon County 4-H and Agricultural Fair, and moved to the South County Park in East Amwell Township.

-On February 13, 1935, a jury in Flemington found Bruno Richard Hauptmann guilty of the kidnapping and murder of Charles Lindbergh's baby boy.
-The Union Hotel, opposite the courthouse in which this trial took place, housed several journalists reporting on the event.
+21st century

 In the 2010s, local controversy erupted over proposed re-development of the shuttered Union Hotel.
+By 2021, a settlement was reach to allow a hotel with 100 rooms and nearly 200 apartments and retail space at the site.